kensanni/Automate-Drupal-deployment/readme.md

 # Deploying and securing a Drupal and CiviCRM application on AWS

-This documentation below simply explain how I deploy and secure my drupal with civiCRM application on AWS.
+This documentation below simply explain how I deploy and secure my drupal with CiviCRM application on AWS.

 ## Tools used

 Below are the tools I used for deploying my drupal application
  - [`Terraform`](https://www.terraform.io/) - This is an infrastructure as code software by [`Hashicorp`](https://www.hashicorp.com/).
-It allows users to define a datacenter infrastructure in a high-level configuration language, from which it can create an execution plan to build the infrastructure in a service provider such as [`AWS`](https://aws.amazon.com), [`Google cloud platform`](http://cloud.google.com), [`Microsoft Azure`](https://azure.microsoft.com/en-us/?v=solutions-dropdown) e.t.c.
+It allows users to define a data center infrastructure in a high-level configuration language, from which it can create an execution plan to build the infrastructure in a service provider such as [`AWS`](https://aws.amazon.com), [`Google cloud platform`](http://cloud.google.com), [`Microsoft Azure`](https://azure.microsoft.com/en-us/?v=solutions-dropdown) e.t.c.
  - [`Ansible`](https://www.ansible.com/) - This is an open source software that automates software provisioning, configuration management, and application deployment.
 Ansible connects via SSH, remote PowerShell or via other remote APIs.

  - [`Packer`](https://packer.io/) - This is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 Packer is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.
- - [`LetsEncrypt`](https://letsencrypt.org/) - This is a free, automated, and open Certificate Authority.
-I'm using this to generate SSL certificate for my site.
+ - [`LetsEncrypt`](https://letsencrypt.org/) - This is a free, automated and open Certificate Authority.
+I'm using this to generate a free SSL certificate for my application.
  - [`Nginx`](https://www.nginx.com/) - This is an open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 It started out as a web server designed for maximum performance and stability
- - [`Drupal`](https://www.drupal.org/) - Drupal is a free and open source content-management framework written in PHP and distributed under the GNU General Public License.
-Drupal provides a back-end framework for at least 2.3% of all web sites worldwide ranging from personal blogs to corporate, political, and government sites.
+ - [`Drupal`](https://www.drupal.org/) - Drupal is a free and open source content management framework written in PHP and distributed under the GNU General Public License.
+Drupal provides a back-end framework for at least 2.3% of all websites worldwide ranging from personal blogs to corporate, political, and government sites.
 Systems also use Drupal for [`knowledge management`](https://en.wikipedia.org/wiki/Knowledge_management) and for business collaboration.
  - [`CiviCRM`](https://civicrm.org/) - This is a web-based, open source, internationalized suite of computer software for constituency relationship management, that falls under the broad rubric of [`customer relationship management`](https://en.wikipedia.org/wiki/Customer_relationship_management).
 It is specifically designed for the needs of non-profit, non-governmental, and advocacy groups, and serves as an association management system.

    Basically, I'm using Packer to create a machine image with Ansible as the provisioner.
 A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
-So I use Terraform to lauch an instance with the machine Image on AWS.
+So I use Terraform to launch an instance with the machine Image on AWS.

 ## Prerequisites
 This walkthrough was run on a MacOS but irrespective of your OS, this guide assumes the following